netx-as/docs/docs/ddos/ddos-guard.md

 ##### Default value

-Default `filter-action` is set to `CONTINUE`.
+The default `filter-action` is `CONTINUE`.

 ---

 #### eval-step-msecs

-Evaluation time between algorithm steps (time between checking the traffic against threshold or matching the next evaluation item).
+The evaluation time between algorithm steps (time between checking the traffic against the threshold or matching the next evaluation item).
 Evaluation time is configured in milliseconds.

 ##### Syntax